-Since $X_r$ is the sole latent node in this setting, this collapses to $X_{j}$ being a child of $X_r$ and $X_i=X_j$, or $X_i$ being a parent of $X_r$ or $X_{j}$.
+or to Thus, $X_i$ is a child of $X_r$, or a parent of either $X_r$ or of another child of $X_r$.
 So, again, we have a candidate set for the children.
-Reiterating this approach, we can find supersets of all routes through which the anomaly propagated. \end{example}
+Reiterating this approach, we can find supersets of all routes through which the anomaly propagated, which, however, can grow exponentially. \end{example}